katleyq/j40-cejst-2/haylee-notes.md

 - `data/data-pipeline/settings.toml` houses the Amazon AWS links to the data.
 Neither version 1 nor version 2 links work.

-- `data/data-pipeline/data_pipeline/tests/sources` houses all the actual data files that are outputted during the ETL process
+- `data/data-pipeline/data_pipeline/tests/sources` houses small versions of the actual data files that are outputted during the ETL process.
+Used for testing.
+These datasets are missing from the full version of the data pipeline.

     I think it's possible to shorten the data pipeline by truncating the initial pull from AWS.
 If we can modify where it starts the process from the sources outputted from ETL, I think we can get the app back up and running with the DAC layer...